-A WordPress Hosting is managed by the WordPress team, which means great service and features will always be available to you…at a price.
+This is premium hosting focused on WordPress, with expert WP support staff, which means great service and features will always be available to you…at a price.

 Pros: You’ll always be up to date on the latest features and plugins because WordPress is always on the front end of new things in the hosting world.
 They’ll keep your speed up and protect you if anything crashes.
 Not only is the team going to keep you updated, they’ll also protect your information and be there for any issues that may arise.

 Cons: The price is usually the first thing that turns someone off from this option.
 The larger the site and volume of it, the more you’ll be charged.
 You also have less control of customization of your site.